wp-plugins/ewww-image-optimizer-cloud/readme.txt

 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Better Privacy.** The cloud servers do not store any images after optimization is complete, and you retain all rights to any images processed via the cloud service.
 1. **Root access not needed** No binaries needed on your local server, so it works on any hosting platform.
-1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, any image in Wordpress can be optimized.
+1. **Optimize everything** Using the Bulk Optimize tool, and the wp_image_editor class extension, any image in Wordpress can be optimized.

 If you want to optimize images on your own server without using the cloud, see the [EWWW Image Optimizer](http://wordpress.org/plugins/ewww-image-optimizer/).

 = Bulk Optimize =

 There are two functions on the Bulk Optimize page.
 One is to optimize all images in the Media Library.
 The Scan and Optimize is for everything else.
-Officially supported galleries (GRAND FlaGallery and NextGEN) have their own Bulk Optimize pages.
+Officially supported galleries (GRAND FlaGallery, NextCellent, and NextGEN) have their own Bulk Optimize pages.

 = Skips Previously Optimized Images =